-Respondents with some college are 42% less like to have a tattoo than those with only a high school diploma, and Americans with a college degree are nearly 70% less likely.
+are 42% less like to have a tattoo than those with only a high school diploma, and Americans with a college degree are nearly 70% less likely.
 Our results for gender, sexual orientation, age, and education mirror 2023 Pew data (Schaeffer and Dinesh.
 2023).
 As a complement to the latest polls, we also find that military veterans are 2.7 times more likely than non-veterans to be tattooed.
 No differences in tattoo acquisition appear by race or region of the country in our data, controlling for other variables.

-Religious Tattoos
+5.2 | Religious Tattoos

 Next, we look at religious tattoos.
 The 2021 Baylor Religion Survey is the first nationally representative survey to ask about religious tattoos.
 The findings in Table 3 are from a multinomial logistic regression model, using people with a religious tattoo as the comparison group.
 Model 1 contrasts having no tattoo to having a religious tattoo.
-Again, religious tradition is not significant, contrary to hypothesis 1.
+Again, religious tradition is not significant, contrary to Hypothesis 1.
 Having any type of religious affiliation does not separate people with religious tattoos from those with no tattoo.
 Gender, sexual orientation, age cohort, and education are significant.
 Women, gay/lesbian adults, and all generations younger than the Silent Generation are less likely to have no tattoo than a religious tattoo.
-College graduates are four times more likely than high school graduates to have no tattoo instead of a religious tattoo.
+College graduates are four times more likely than high school graduates to have no tattoo instead of a religious tattoo.3

-Model 2 contrasts people with non-religious tattoos to those with a religious tattoo.
-Most religious traditions are no different from the religious unaffiliated regarding their tattoo type (non-religious versus religious).
-Only Jewish respondents are less likely than adults with no religious affiliation to have a non-religious tattoo rather than a religious tattoo.
+Model 2 contrasts people with nonreligious tattoos to those with a religious tattoo.
+Most religious traditions are no different from the religious unaffiliated regarding their tattoo type (nonreligious vs. religious).
+Only Jewish respondents are less likely than adults with no religious affiliation to have a nonreligious tattoo rather than a religious tattoo.
 Among those with tattoos, higher levels of religious commitment is associated with having a religious tattoo.
-This offers partial support for hypothesis 2, and support for hypothesis 3.
-The relative risk ratio reveals that a one unit increase in religious commitment corresponds to someone being 47% less likely to have a non-religious tattoo than a religious tattoo.
+This offers partial support for Hypothesis 2, and support for Hypothesis 3.
+The relative risk ratio reveals that a one unit increase in religious commitment corresponds to someone being 47% less likely to have a nonreligious tattoo than a religious tattoo.
 The relative risk ratio Gender, sexual orientation, and education are not significant.
-Only age cohorts distinguish people with non-religious tattoos from those with religious tattoos.
-Compared to the Silent Generation, every other age cohort is substantially less likely to have a non-religious tattoo than a religious tattoo.
+Only age cohorts distinguish people with nonreligious tattoos from those with religious tattoos.
+Compared to the Silent Generation, every other age cohort is substantially less likely to have a nonreligious tattoo than a religious tattoo.
+Hence younger generations are not only more often tattooed than the oldest Americans; they are more often tattooed with religion.